kingzamzon/docs/docs/sdk/serverless-signing/combining-signatures.md

 When [signing a transaction](../serverless-signing/quick-start#sign-a-transaction.md) with Lit, signature shares are typically combined client-side.
 However, the `signAndCombineEcdsa` function allows you to combine signature shares directly within a Lit Action, which is useful for when you want to make use of the signed data within your Lit Action e.g. submitting a signed transaction.
 The signature shares will remain within the confines of each Lit node's [Trusted Execution Environment (TEE)](../../resources/how-it-works#1-lit-nodes.md) without ever being exposed to the outside world.

 When you call the `signAndCombineEcdsa` function, signature shares are collected from each Lit node before being combined on a *single* node.
-The following code example will show how you can use this functionality for signing a blockchain transaction using ethers.js.
+The following example demonstrates how you can use this functionality to sign a blockchain transaction using ethers.js

 ## Prerequisites